 September in My Green Garden

-The blossoms are out in full now, the air redolent with the scent of plum and almond flowers.
+The blossoms from most of the fruit trees are out in full now, the air redolent with the scent of plum and almond flowers.
 Their glory is fleeting, which means that now I could wax lyrical about metaphorical connotations; or I could talk about a more pressing concern: making sure that there are bees about to do some pollinating for me.
-Luckily there have been bees, attracted by the nearby flowering Hardenbergia and Philotheca but beautiful rain-free days have been too few, so I hope we have had enough for the bees to do what I need them to do!
-We’ll know soon enough in the next few weeks.
+We do have a hive but last year it was very wet when the blossoms were out and the bees don't like the rain.
+It's a triple B that's needed: blossoms, bees and blue skies!

 - Some seeds will go straight into the soil as they don’t need the soil to be so warm, such as lettuces and I’ll try some summer beans too.
 I was surprised last year when I put some in late September and they actually germinated and produced well, much earlier than I had thought possible.

-- In the kitchen, time to get preserving some of the celery which is very prolific.
-After washing stalks thoroughly, I’ll be freezing them in sections so that I can just pull them out whenever they are needed for soup.
-The rocket has started going to seed so I’ll salvage what I can to make some rocket pesto and freeze it for a quick pasta sauce.
+- In the kitchen, time to get preserving the cumquats which are prolific again this year.
+It would have to be the most fiddly of all marmalades to make, but also the most worthwhile.
 And the coriander that looks like it’s about to do the same will be pulled up so that I can harvest the roots and turn them into a delicious Thai-inspired marinade.
-Some I will leave to flower so that they become a landing pad for pollinating insects, and to ensure my supply of coriander again next year.
+Some I will leave to flower so that they become a landing pad for pollinating and predatorynsects, and to ensure my supply of coriander again next year.